CKS Exam Guide: Overview, Tips, and Resources (2023)

 Is CKS for Me?

-If you're already someone that uses Kubernetes daily, take the time to learn the security aspects of it.
+If you're already someone who uses Kubernetes daily, take the time to learn the security aspects of it.
 Security is more essential than ever since most software infrastructures are now in the cloud.
 This will give you the necessary training to secure your current infrastructure from devastating cyber-attacks.

-Another reason to go for CKS is that it opens the doors for better career opportunities.
+Another reason to go for CKS is that it opens the doors to better career opportunities.
 The 10th Annual Open Source Jobs Report by the Linux Foundation reported that more organizations are more likely to hire individuals with some level of cyber-security skills.

 Individuals who pass the exam are highly regarded in the job market.
 The effort to obtain it is nothing to scoff at.
 As all things that are hard to get are valuable, it is definitely worth all the trouble, given the benefits and rewards you get towards the end.